-You have a shop in the city centre and your products are always in high demand.
+You have a shop in the city center, and your products are always in high demand.
 You often have tourists from all over the world who are very interested in what you have to offer.
-They ask if you had an online shop and if they could order from home.
-Or do you have a great and innovative product idea, which you would like to offer for sale?
-Now you are sitting here and asking yourself how can I bring my products online and what are the most important aspects of an online shop system?
+They ask if you have an online shop and if they could order from home.
+Or do you have a great and innovative product idea that you would like to offer for sale?
+Now, you are sitting here, asking yourself how you can bring your products online, and what are the most important aspects of an online shop system?

 In principle, many things are easy to implement nowadays if you know what works best for your brand.
 We have compiled below the most relevant information on various shop systems for you to try to make your life easier.
 We at MOODJA already have integrations to many other shop systems available and are happy to help you bring your shop online into the e-commerce universe.

 Overall, there are 3 types of systems to choose from.

 I. Open source

 Open-source, as the name suggests, is available to the wide public free of charge and open for code modification.
 Such systems usually offer a wide range of functions.
 Since you have direct access to the source code and you can make changes, if needed, a high level of technical know-how is required here.
 The disadvantage of such a system is that the adaptability and functions can vary greatly depending on the shop system itself.
 Many developers usually work on a system to constantly optimize and adapt it.
 When working with open-source products, you usually need additional plug-ins to achieve the best results for your shop.

 A SaaS solution is a ready-made shop system available on a subscription basis.
 You pay monthly or annually or on-demand for your online shop.
 It is very user-friendly and intuitively designed as a modular system.
 This way, you can find your way around quickly, and you can roll out your shop fast.
 SaaS solutions usually offer various shop design options which you can try out and test to see if a particular design fits your products.
 However, such shops are limited to the designs and possibilities programmed by the provider.
 This solution is ideal for small businesses and startups.